ECCC-ASTD-MRD/gem/README.md

 - You can also check  the C and Fortran flags in **cmake_rpn/ec_compiler_presets/default/Linux-x86_64/gnu.cmake**
 - Make sure the compilers and libraries paths are set in the appropriate environment variables (PATH and LD_LIBRARY_PATH).
-Here are some examples which will need to be adapted for your setup:
+Here are some examples of commands, which you will need to adapt for your setup:
     - On Ubuntu:
         ```
           export PATH=/usr/lib/openmpi/bin:${PATH}